darioShar/DLPM/README.md

 ### 1. `run.py`

-This script is used to train the DLPM model.
+This script is used to train a model.
 It accepts various command-line arguments to control the training process, including configuration settings and experiment parameters.

 **Example Command**:
 ```bash